google/clusterfuzz/docs/reference/glossary.md

 A set of inputs for a [fuzz target](#fuzz-target).
 In most contexts, it refers to a set of minimal test inputs that generate maximal code coverage.

+## Corpus pruning
+A task which takes a [corpus](#corpus) and removes unnecessary inputs while maintaining the same code coverage.

 ## Fuzz target
 A function or program that accepts an array of bytes and does something interesting with these bytes using the API under test.
 See the